-Sometimes there is no alternative but to go to Court and start court proceedings.
+Sometimes there is no alternative but to start court proceedings.

-When an outcome for negotiation is unlikely to be agreed, usually about the family home or finance, it will be necessary to take your divorce to a court for a judicial decision.
+When an agreement cannot be reached through negotiation about finances or children, it will be necessary to take your divorce to a court for a judicial decision.

 - your spouse is not giving you all the financial information you need to make a decision

 - there is no hope of negotiating a fair financial settlement after the divorce

 - there are complex financial issues that you need a divorce court to help you sort out, to get a financial settlement on divorce

 - there is an international element: if divorce proceedings may be started in another country, it may be necessary to issue divorce proceedings immediately in England and Wales

 How do I get started with court proceedings for a divorce?